Accretion-Driven Squeezing of Fuzzy Dark Matter Halo Cores in the Schr\"odinger-Newton Framework: Introduction

-Despite the CDM model being successful in describing the formation of large-scale structure of the Universe, it presents several difficulties to overcome on small scales ($\lesssim$ hundreds of kpc) \cite{weinberg2015cold, bullock2017small}.
-The biggest challenge is the so called ``cusp-core" (CC) problem \cite{moore1994evidence}, where the mass density profile of cold dark matter halos is expected to has a cusp from collisionless $N$-body simulations of low-mass galaxies, i.e., $\rho\propto r^{-x}$ with $1\lesssim x\lesssim 1.5$, which deeply contradicts the observed core-like mass density profile, i.e., $\rho\propto r^0$ of dwarf galaxies, irregulars, and low surface brightness galaxies \cite{navarro1996structure, navarro2010diversity, saburova2014surface}.
-Another challenge is the ``missing satellite” (MSP) problem, which refers to a discrepancy between the number of predicted number of halo substructures in collisionless $N$-body simulations and the observed number of satellite galaxies, i.e., the CDM model predicts that there are around 1000 satellite galaxies in the Local Group, much higher than the observed number ($\sim$ 50) of dwarf galaxies \cite{moore1999dark, klypin1999missing}.
-Due to the discrepancies between the predictions of the CDM model and the actual observations on small scales, and also the lack of direct evidence supporting cold dark matter particles such as the WIMPs with masses of order a few GeV to a few hundred GeV \cite{agnes2018low}, alternative solutions to the dark-matter problem need to be fully exploited.
+Even the CDM model itself, despite its success in describing large-scale cosmic structure, encounters significant challenges on small scales ($\lesssim$ hundreds of kpc) \cite{weinberg2015cold, bullock2017small}.
+One major issue is the ``cusp-core'' (CC) problem \cite{moore1994evidence}, where collisionless $N$-body simulations predict a steep central density profile for CDM halos, typically $\rho\propto r^{-x}$ with $1\lesssim x\lesssim 1.5$.
+This prediction contradicts observations of dwarf galaxies, irregulars, and low surface brightness galaxies, which exhibit flat, core-like profiles consistent with $\rho\propto r^0$ \cite{navarro1996structure, navarro2010diversity, saburova2014surface}.
+Another challenge is the ``missing satellite'' (MSP) problem, referring to the discrepancy between the number of sub-halos predicted by simulations and the observed number of satellite galaxies.
+CDM simulations suggest the Local Group should host around 1,000 satellites, yet only about 50 dwarf galaxies have been observed \cite{moore1999dark, klypin1999missing}.
+These small-scale tensions, combined with the lack of direct detection of CDM particles such as WIMPs with masses in the GeV to hundreds of GeV range \cite{agnes2018low}, underscore the need to explore alternative dark matter models.